 This case study illustrates some of the main issues in studying ROS.
 There is an abundance of evidence in the form of eyewitness accounts and animal mortality that ROS occurred and had a larger magnitude than was recorded.
-This is not surprising given the relatively small area of impact relative to the resolution of the data sets, but is nonetheless an issue when trying to even qualitatively estimate the impacts of such events.
-Also, even though firsthand accounts indicated heavier rains occurred than were recorded, it still is unlikely that the rain amounts described were enough to melt a 6 inch snow pack through sensible and latent heat transfer from rain water alone.
-The total melting was likely due to a combination of direct warming from the rain as well as radiative warming from a possible low level inversion.
-Estimating the relative role of each is made difficult by the lack of upper level air measurements near the area of impact.
+This is not surprising given the relatively small area of impact relative to the resolution of the datasets, but is nonetheless an issue when trying to even qualitatively estimate the impacts of such events.
+Also, even though firsthand accounts indicated heavier rains occurred than were recorded, it still is unlikely that the rain amounts described were enough to melt a 6-in. snowpack through sensible and latent heat transfer from rainwater alone.
+The total melting was likely due to a combination of direct warming from the rain as well as radiative warming from a possible low-level inversion.
+Estimating the relative role of each is made difficult by the lack of upper-level air measurements near the area of impact.
 The resulting impacts from radiative melting are similar to those from ROS, so for simplicity we have chosen to focus here only on the role of the rainwater itself.
-Other mechanisms for delivering liquid water to the snow pack will be considered in the conclusions and discussion section.
+Other mechanisms for delivering liquid water to the snowpack will be considered in the conclusions and discussion section.

-Spitsbergen, December 1995:
+b.
+Spitsbergen, December 1995

-The Norwegian island of Spitsbergen is inhabited by approximately 3,000 people and has a small population of Svalbard reindeer.
-The long fetch of open Atlantic ocean to the west and southwest of the island makes it vulnerable to much larger ROS events than occur on Banks Island.
-During the period of December 3-5, 1995, the island's meteorological station at Ny Ålesund recorded 42.2 mm of precipitation that was classified as rain or mixed snow and rain.
-This event was followed approximately forty days later by a slightly smaller event.
-As documented in PR2002, these two ROS events penetrated the snow pack and caused the soil surface to be constrained to 0 C for the rest of the winter.
+The Norwegian island of Spitsbergen is inhabited by approximately 3000 people and has a small population of Svalbard reindeer.
+The long fetch of open Atlantic Ocean to the west and southwest of the island makes it vulnerable to much larger ROS events than occur on Banks Island.
+During the period of 3-5 December 1995, the island's meteorological station at Ny Ålesund recorded 42.2 mm of precipitation that was classified as rain or mixed snow and rain.
+This event was followed approximately 40 days later by a slightly smaller event.
+As documented in PR2003, these two ROS events penetrated the snowpack and caused the soil surface to be constrained to 0°C for the rest of the winter.

-Fig. 4 (d) shows the surface temperature and 500 hPa height fields during the first large rain event as taken from the ERA-40.
+Figure 4d shows the surface temperature and 500hPa height fields during the first large rain event as taken from the ERA-40.
 These fields show abnormally warm surface temperatures, well above freezing, in Spitsbergen brought about by several days of strong southerly flow over an extremely long fetch of the Atlantic.
 This is a straightforward case featuring a tremendous source of warm, moist air that was lifted and generated a downpour on the island.
-The ERA-40 generated only 11 mm of total precipitation and 7 mm of rain on Svalbard for this period, compared with the 42.2 mm of rain and mixed rain and snow recorded at the Ny Ålesund station.
-The large scale synoptic setting and surface temperatures in the ERA-40 clearly indicated conditions favorable for generating a large rain event, the magnitude was simply lower than recorded at the reporting station.
+The ERA-40 generated only 11 mm of total precipitation and 7 mm of rain on Svalbard for this period, compared with the 42.2 mm of rain and mixed rain and snow recorded at the Ny Alesund station.
+The large-scale synoptic setting and surface temperatures in the ERA-40 clearly indicated conditions favorable for generating a large rain event, the magnitude was simply lower than recorded at the reporting station.

 These two case studies provide examples of two extremes of ROS that can have Arctic impacts.
-The Banks Island events were small in magnitude and spatial extent and fell on an area which is poorly instrumented.
-Svalbard instead had a huge rain signal falling on a very well instrumented meteorological station.
-The nature of the two events were quite different, but both led to significant animal mortality.
-Magnitudes for both cases also appear to have been underestimated in the gridded data sets used, though the upper level fields appear consistent with the occurrence of extreme weather to the impacted areas.
-This leads us to emphasize the general upper level flow over precise rain amounts when characterizing these events with these data sets.
+The Banks Island events were small in magnitude and spatial extent and fell on an area that is poorly instrumented.
+Svalbard instead had a huge rain signal falling on a very well-instrumented meteorological station.
+The nature of the each events was quite different, but both led to significant animal mortality.
+Magnitudes for both cases also appear to have been underestimated in the gridded datasets used, though the upper-level fields appear consistent with the occurrence of extreme weather to the impacted areas.
+This leads us to emphasize the general upper-level flow over precise rain amounts when characterizing these events with these datasets.